jermanuts/feather-docs/content/_guides/missing_tx.md

 On most operating systems you can use the [built-in updater](updater) to update to the latest version.
 To upgrade manually, see the installation guide for your specific operating system at the top of these docs.

-**Note**: All Feather versions 1.0.1 and below will stop working after August 13 2022.
+**Note**: All Feather versions 1.0.1 and below stopped working after August 13 2022.
 Upgrade to Feather 2.0.0 to be able to connect to the network.

 ### Is your wallet synchronized?